 “Bloody Regina,” said Freddie, in a mock-sympathetic tone.
 “Steal hers.”

 Fred grinned, his tongue locked behind his teeth.
 Fred’s skin, a golden brown, looking almost alive in the golden glow from the fireplace, and his eyes were a dark, majestic green.
-Jasmine’s fancied him since fifth year, and he’s been such a dickhead to her- leading her on, dancing her about and then dumping her.
+Jasmine’s fancied him since fifth year, and he’s been awful to her- leading her on, dancing her about and then dumping her.
 I tried to dislike him on behalf of her, but it was difficult.
 Fred, like James, had this charismatic aura about him, that made weak and strong people alike flock to him, like moths to a light.

-Fred and James, to their credit, weren’t popular due to their families, although that didn’t hurt.
+Freddie and James, to their credit, weren’t popular due to their families, although that didn’t hurt.
 They had spent their lower years charming professors and upper year students alike, with their boyish wits and extravagant pranks; Aspen and Oscar adored them, thinking they were the coolest things to happen to us.
 (I personally disagreed, having grown up with two brothers and finding all boys of a certain age as annoying as the next.)
-And as they grew older, pranks turned into wild parties and victims into girls; Alfie Ronson was always their mate, but he only came onto the scene when boys grew into teenagers- he was easily the best looking out of all three of them, but girls always went for Fred and James.
+And as they grew older, pranks turned into wild parties and victims into girls; Alfie Ronson was always their friend, but he only came onto the scene when boys grew into teenagers- he was easily the best looking out of all three of them, but girls always went for Freddie and James.